xyzbtw/StashMoverPlugin/README.md

 Set the chest where it's going to put everything into.
 Using *stashmover lootchest (it should have hoppers under it to go into other chests)

+Set chamber position (top of chamber) using *stashmover water

 /kill and enable the module at the place where you're moving it FROM

 Video instructions: